lunchboxer/article-keeper/static/articles-md/1110B-wild-relatives-amazing-animals-in-your-family-crest.md

 1. What did crests let warriors do long ago?

-   a) Look brave in battle
+   a.
+Look brave in battle
-   b) Find their friends
+   b.
+Find their friends
-   c) Feel proud of their family
+   c.
+Feel proud of their family
-   d) Scare enemy soldiers
+   d.
+Scare enemy soldiers

 2. Based on the article, what does a fox crest mean?

-   a) Strength
+   a.
+Strength
-   b) Cunning
+   b.
+Cunning
-   c) Honor
+   c.
+Honor
-   d) Leadership
+   d.
+Leadership

 3. How were family crests special in the past?

-   a) Only kings had them
+   a.
+Only kings had them
-   b) They showed what a family valued
+   b.
+They showed what a family valued
-   c) They were painted on houses
+   c.
+They were painted on houses
-   d) They looked like cool animals
+   d.
+They looked like cool animals

 4. How can you connect a crest to your family?

-   a) Guess based on where you live
+   a.
+Guess based on where you live
-   b) Research last name meanings
+   b.
+Research last name meanings
-   c) Copy other families' designs
+   c.
+Copy other families' designs
-   d) Pick your favorite creature
+   d.
+Pick your favorite creature

 5. Over time, family crests ___.

-   a) Lost their original meaning
+   a.
+Lost their original meaning
-   b) Stayed only for royal families
+   b.
+Stayed only for royal families
-   c) Became popular worldwide
+   c.
+Became popular worldwide
-   d) Disappeared
+   d.
+Disappeared

 6. What is the main idea of the article?

-   a) Lions and eagles mean nobility.
+   a.
+Lions and eagles mean nobility.
-   b) Crests help identify your relatives.
+   b.
+Crests help identify your relatives.
-   c) Coats of arms tell family histories.
+   c.
+Coats of arms tell family histories.
-   d) Crest designs should be creative.
+   d.
+Crest designs should be creative.

 ## Answer Key